9 Essential Tips For Off Roading Alone

 When wheeling alone, this is not the time to try new and unexplored secret locations you heard about.

-Instead, I’d suggest you stick to the well-traveled or popular locations so if you get stuck, help won’t be too far.
-Consider locations where at least a few people will come across you.
+Instead, I suggest you stick to well-traveled or popular locations so that if you get stuck, help will be close by.
+Consider locations where at least a few people will encounter you.

 The best locations are familiar areas or somewhere near civilization.
-You can save the hard-core off-roading or deep backcountry trips for group trips.
+Hard-core off-roading or deep backcountry trips are best reserved for group trips.

 6) Stay out of the wet